Jeremy Horning

 Frequently Asked Questions

-No matter the type of material your shed is made of, you should ventilate it.
+Yes.
+Except for very small sheds.
 Your wood shed should be free from dampness as it could damage your stored items and even the shed itself.